-(f) Pavables
+(f) Payables

-Payables include accrued expenses, redemption monies owing by the Scheme and payables for securities purchased.
+Payables include accrued expenses, redemption monies owing by the Scheme and payables for securities purchased which are unpaid at the end of the reporting period.

 The carrying amount of payables is a reasonable approximation of fair value due to their short term nature.